Does any of the following sound familiar?

 Nevertheless, there is a solution that is extremely cost effective and very similar to using a reader-printer.

 Simply pull the aperture card from the file when it is needed and scan the card using a small, portable, single card scanner.
-This process can even be easier than using a reader-printer since you can adjust the quality of the digital image before you print it or make it available electronically.
+This process is even easier than using a reader-printer since you can adjust the quality of the digital image before you print it or make it available electronically.

 Achieve Superior Digital Images and Prints with Single Card Scanners